MartinHuangR/Automatic-Threshold-Selection/README.md

 ## Simulations
 We provide the four reproducible simulation results in "Artificial-Simulations.R", "Riboflavin-Simulations.R", "Proteomics-Simulation.R", and FDR-Simulations.R.
 Note that running all four scripts will take at least 48 hours without parallelisation.
 Therefore we also provide the .Rdata files, which can be found in the "Data" folder.

-To reproduce the figures, we provide an example given in "Example-Figure-Code.R".
+To reproduce the figures, we provide RData files in the "Data" folder, and also provide code in their respective scripts.
+I.e. to reproduce figures in the Proteomics simulations, the code are found at the end of "Proteomics-Simulation.R".

 All of these scripts require the use of user-defined functions given in "Functions.R".